Joe Lipari: Career

 In February 2003 Lipari first tried stand-up at Caroline's on Broadway, in New York City.

-Lipari received training as a comedy writer and improvisor at The People's Improv Theater in New York City; where he worked with Ali Farahnakian, Kristen Schaal, Kurt Braunohler and Ellie Kemper.
+Lipari received training as a comedy writer and improvisor at The People's Improv Theater in New York City.

 From April 2004 through June 2007 Lipari worked as a writer/producer for Starlog and Fangoria and as the on-air producer for Fangoria Radio (hosted by Dee Snider and Debbie Rochon) on Sirius Satellite Radio.
-After leaving Fangoria Lipari worked as a freelance writer and producer for various clients and as a production assistant/camera operator for MTV's hit reality shows The Hills and The City.
+After leaving Fangoria, Lipari worked as a freelance writer and producer and as a production assistant/camera operator for MTV's reality shows The Hills and The City.

-In 2005 Lipari started performing at Gotham Comedy Club, where he began working with Eddie Brill, Greg Giraldo, Cooper, Rego, Jim Mendrinos, Amy Schumer, and Jessica Kirson.
+In 2005 Lipari started performing at Gotham Comedy Club.

 In 2009 and 2010, Lipari and Scout Durwood hosted Something Awesome, a live show that was "Part stand-up, part burlesque and all awesome".
-The show was a late night Friday night show at Comix Comedy Club in New York City's Meat Packing District.
-After a sold out Something Awesome Greg Giraldo told Lipari that he thought the story Lipari told on stage would make a fun movie idea and Lipari should write a script.
-After Giraldo's advice Lipari wrote a script for the short film that would later be called Dream Job.
+The show was a late Friday night show at Comix Comedy Club in New York City's Meat Packing District.
+Greg Giraldo encouraged Lipari to write a script based on the show.
+The resulting script was made into a short film, Dream Job.

 After doing stand-up about becoming a yoga teacher at New York City's Gotham Comedy Club, Lipari was approached by a casting associate who was looking for a "sarcastic yogi".
-After a few questions Lipari was cast in Eat, Pray, Love, starring Julia Roberts.
+Lipari was subsequently cast in Eat, Pray, Love, starring Julia Roberts.

-Lipari wrote, produced and directed the short film, Dream Job, as a thesis project for The New York Film Academy's one-year filmmaking program.
-Dream Job was an official selection at various film festivals (including The Friars Club Comedy Film Festival, and Hollywood Shorts) and was runner-up for an Audience Award at the 16th annual PictureStart Film Festival.
+Lipari wrote, produced and directed the 2012 short film, Dream Job, as a thesis project for The New York Film Academy's one-year filmmaking program.
+Dream Job was an official selection at The Friars Club Comedy Film Festival, and Hollywood Shorts and was runner-up for an Audience Award at the 16th annual PictureStart Film Festival.